BTCDecoded/blvm-docs/src/appendices/faq.md

 ### How does this relate to cypherpunk philosophy?

 Cypherpunks focused on eliminating trusted third parties in transactions.
 Bitcoin Commons extends this to development: eliminate trusted parties in governance through cryptographic enforcement, transparency, and forkability.
-BLLVM extends this to implementation: eliminate trusted implementations through mathematical proof.
+BLVM extends this to implementation: eliminate trusted implementations through mathematical proof.

 ## Technical Questions

-### What is BLLVM?
+### What is BLVM?

-BLLVM (Bitcoin Low-Level Virtual Machine) is a compiler-like infrastructure for Bitcoin implementations, similar to how LLVM provides compiler infrastructure for programming languages.
+BLVM (Bitcoin Low-Level Virtual Machine) is a compiler-like infrastructure for Bitcoin implementations, similar to how LLVM provides compiler infrastructure for programming languages.
 It includes: (1) Orange Paper - complete mathematical specification serving as the IR (intermediate representation), (2) Optimization Passes - runtime optimization passes (constant folding, memory layout optimization, SIMD vectorization, bounds check optimization, dead code elimination), (3) bllvm-consensus - optimized mathematical implementation with formal verification, (4) bllvm-protocol - Bitcoin abstraction layer, (5) bllvm-node - full node implementation, (6) bllvm-sdk - developer toolkit.
 The optimization passes transform the Orange Paper specification into optimized, production-ready code.

 ### What is the Orange Paper?

 The Orange Paper is a complete mathematical specification of Bitcoin's consensus protocol, extracted from Bitcoin Core using AI-assisted analysis.
-It serves as the "intermediate representation" (IR) in BLLVM's compiler-like architecture.
+It serves as the "intermediate representation" (IR) in BLVM's compiler-like architecture.
 It enables safe alternative implementations by providing formal, verifiable consensus rules that can be mathematically proven correct.

-### How does formal verification work in BLLVM?
+### How does formal verification work in BLVM?

-BLLVM uses Kani model checking to formally verify consensus-critical code.
+BLVM uses Kani model checking to formally verify consensus-critical code.
 The Orange Paper provides the mathematical specification; bllvm-consensus implements it with proofs locked to code.
 All consensus decisions flow through verified functions, and the dependency chain prevents bypassing verification.
 This provides mathematical proof of correctness, not just testing.

-### How is BLLVM different from Bitcoin Core?
+### How is BLVM different from Bitcoin Core?

 Bitcoin Core embeds consensus rules in 350,000+ lines of C++ with no mathematical specification.
-BLLVM provides: (1) Mathematical specification (Orange Paper), (2) Formal verification (Kani proofs), (3) Proofs locked to code, (4) Compiler-like architecture enabling safe alternative implementations.
-BLLVM doesn't replace Bitcoin Core; it enables safe alternatives.
+BLVM provides: (1) Mathematical specification (Orange Paper), (2) Formal verification (Kani proofs), (3) Proofs locked to code, (4) Compiler-like architecture enabling safe alternative implementations.
+BLVM doesn't replace Bitcoin Core; it enables safe alternatives.

 ### What does "compiler-like architecture" mean?

-Like a compiler has source code → IR → optimization passes → machine code, BLLVM has: Bitcoin Core code → Orange Paper (IR) → optimization passes → bllvm-consensus → bllvm-node.
+Like a compiler has source code → IR → optimization passes → machine code, BLVM has: Bitcoin Core code → Orange Paper (IR) → optimization passes → bllvm-consensus → bllvm-node.
 The Orange Paper serves as the intermediate representation that gets transformed through optimization passes (constant folding, memory layout optimization, SIMD vectorization, bounds check optimization, dead code elimination) into optimized code.
 Just like multiple compilers can target the same LLVM IR, multiple Bitcoin implementations can target the Orange Paper specification.
 This enables implementation diversity while maintaining consensus correctness through shared mathematical foundations.

-### What is formal verification in BLLVM?
+### What is formal verification in BLVM?

-BLLVM uses Kani model checking to mathematically prove code correctness.
+BLVM uses Kani model checking to mathematically prove code correctness.
 The Orange Paper provides the specification; bllvm-consensus implements it with proofs.
 All consensus decisions flow through verified functions.
 This provides mathematical proof, not just testing.

-### How many formal proofs does BLLVM have?
+### How many formal proofs does BLVM have?

-BLLVM has nearly 200 formal proofs in the source code, providing comprehensive formal verification coverage of consensus-critical functions.
+BLVM has nearly 200 formal proofs in the source code, providing comprehensive formal verification coverage of consensus-critical functions.
 The proofs are embedded directly in the codebase and verified continuously.

 ### What does "proofs locked to code" mean?

 Formal verification proofs are embedded in the code itself, not separate documentation.
 The proofs verify that the code matches the Orange Paper specification.
 If code changes, proofs must be updated, ensuring correctness is maintained.

-### How does BLLVM prevent consensus bugs?
+### How does BLVM prevent consensus bugs?

 Through multiple layers: (1) Orange Paper provides mathematical specification, (2) Formal verification proves implementation matches spec, (3) Proofs locked to code prevent drift, (4) Dependency chain forces all consensus through verified functions, (5) Spec drift detection alerts if code diverges from spec.